SquareWhite/air-hockey/README.md

 ### Technical debt:

 -   Refactor if (!state) {...}
--   Render the state, and not just the circle
+-   Render the state, and not just the circle.
+Different layers for static/dynamic stuff
 -   Same for calculating collisions
 -   All state should live in `model`.
 Magic numbers should be constants or settings
 -   Refactor types